 The bylaws for our partnership will require the board members (producers and investors) to make all major decisions on budgets, marketing strategies and the distribution of income and profits.
 Liens on land, livestock and equipment will not be accepted.

 Each member will have one vote.
 The idea is to prevent large producers and investors from controlling the board.
-We will also limit the number of small farmers who might organize votes that discourage participation by larger investors and producers.
+We will also limit the number of small farmers who might organize votes that discourage participation by investors and larger producers.

 Local Control while Working Within the Food System

-Our approach puts farmers and investors at the same table to build economies of scale in commodities, and eventually food processing for high-value local brands.
+Our approach puts farmers and investors at the same table to build economies of scale in commodities, and eventually food processing for high-value local and regional brands.
 Local control, combined with sound market information and long-term business relationships among producers, investors and food processors will position all concerned to move toward retail sales.
 Ultimately, meaningful profit opportunities for producers, processors and investors depend on competing with imported specialty foods, and at the same, maintaining good relationships with established commodity buyers who sell to food manufacturers that supply food chain retailers.

 I am in discussions with independent cattle buyers who are interested in using standard forward contracts to sell partnership beef.
 Short-term forward contract(s) will be negotiated with Omaha area feeders and packers who already buy specialty beef.